Soham360/csp-fastpages/_pages/Vocab.md

 - Binary Data Abstractions
     - Boolean - a logical data type that can have only the values true or false
     - ASCII - the most common character encoding format for text data in computers and on the internet
-    - Unicode -
+    - Unicode - a modern standard for text representation that defines each of the letters and symbols commonly used in today's digital and print media
-    - RGB -
+    - RGB - a system for representing the colors to be used on a computer display
-- Data Compression -
+- Data Compression
-    - Lossy -
+    - Lossy - a data encoding and compression technique that deliberately discards some data in the compression process
-    - Lossless -
+    - Lossless - restores and rebuilds file data in its original form after the file is decompressed
-- Variables -
+- Variables
-    - Data Types -
+    - Data Types - a classification that specifies which type of value a variable has
-    - Assignment Operators -
+    - Assignment Operators - he operator used to assign a new value to a variable, property, event or indexer element in C# programming language
-- Managing Complexity with Variables -
+- Managing Complexity with Variables
-    - Lists -
+    - Lists - any information displayed or organized in a logical or linear formation
-    - 2D Lists -
+    - 2D Lists - list of lists
     - Dictionaries -
     - Class -
 - Algorithms -